sge-network/sge/docs/specs/OrderBook/03_State.md

 ## **Params**

-1. `max_book_participations`: is the maximum participations allowed for a book.
+1. **Max Orderbook Participations**: is the maximum participations allowed for a book.
-2. `batch_settlement_count`: is the count of bets to be automatically settlement in `orderbook`.
+2. **Batch Settlement Count**: is the count of bets to be automatically settlement in `orderbook`.
+3. **Requeue Threshold**: the minimum amount that the fulfillment queue will be refreshed.

 ```proto
 // Params defines the parameters for the orderbook module.